 Our starting point is the Heisenberg model

 where $\mathbf{S}_{ai}$ is the spin operator for site $a$ in unit cell $i$ and $\mathrm{J}_{abij}$ is the exchange tensor that couples spins at $i,a$ and $j,b$.
+We will denote the number of unit cells by $N$ and the number of magnetic sites per unit cell by $N_a$.
 Written in this form the model includes single-ion anisotropy represented by the terms with $a=b$ and $i=j$.
 In the following it will be practical to consider such terms separately and we write them as